-Safe Sex Tips for Seniors
+Safe Sex for Seniors

 Tools and Tips

-older adults, internet dating, and the availability of medications like Viagra, many older adults are remaining sexually active.
+older adults, internet dating, and the availability of medications like Viagra — many older adults are remaining sexually active.
 Unfortunately, older people are more vulnerable to sexually transmitted diseases (STDs) than younger adults.
-For older people its of the utmost importance to make sure you’re practicing safe sex.
+For older people, it’s of the utmost importance to make sure you’re practicing safe sex.
 Here are 4 tips on having and enjoying safe sex, no matter what your age.

-Talk to Your healthcare provider.
-Your healthcare provider can offer additional advice about protecting yourself from STDs.
+Talk to your healthcare provider Your healthcare provider can offer additional advice about protecting yourself from STDs.
 He or she can also recommend treatments for common sexual problems such as vaginal dryness and erectile dysfunction (ED).

-There are effective treatments for vaginal dryness, which range from over-the-counter moisturizers and lubricants to estrogen creams, tablets and rings that you insert vaginally.
+There are effective treatments for vaginal dryness, which range from over-the-counter moisturizers and lubricants to estrogen creams, tablets, and rings that you insert vaginally.

 DISCLAIMER: This information is not intended to diagnose health problems or to take the place of medical advice or care you receive from your physician or other healthcare provider.
 Always consult your healthcare provider about your medications, symptoms, and health problems.

-Last Updated May 2012
+Last Updated October 2015